heyitschun/cs-essentials/data-structures/trees/README.md

 - *Internal node*--A node with children.
 Also known as a non-terminal leaf or node.
 - *Sub-tree*--A graph consisting of a node in a tree, all its descendants and the edges connecting them.
 - *Forest*--A graph consisting of several trees.
-- *Level*--Represents the number of edges in the path from the vertex to the root.
+- *Level*--Represents the number of edges in the path from the node to the root.
 - *Height*--The maximum level in the tree.

 Tree can be ordered.
 This means that the order of the children of each node is specific.
 These trees are not usually drawn in a distinct way.
 Other mechanisms must be used to specify whether a tree is ordered.